JimWhiting91/RepAdapt/snp_calling_pipeline/mpileup_pipeline/README.md

 ```

 ### Raw Data
 Throughout here I've assumed starting from raw SRA/ENA read files, for e.g. `SRR10335077_1.fastq.gz`.
+Will rename individuals to meaningful sample names in the final VCF, so keep a metadata linking accessions to samples.
 To identify readpairs then, usually these are listed as `ls *1.fastq.gz`.
 If for whatever reason this doesn't match the format of your raw read data, then those parts of the scripts that use `ls *1.fastq.gz` will need editing.

 All raw data should be placed in `04_raw_data/`